cdktf/cdktf-provider-docker/docs/buildxBuilder.java.md

 Additional options for the Buildx driver in the form of `key=value,...`.
 These options are driver-specific.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.6.0/docs/resources/buildx_builder#driver_options BuildxBuilder#driver_options}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.6.1/docs/resources/buildx_builder#driver_options BuildxBuilder#driver_options}

+---

+##### `endpoint`<sup>Optional</sup> <a name="endpoint" id="@cdktf/provider-docker.buildxBuilder.BuildxBuilder.Initializer.parameter.endpoint"></a>

+- *Type:* java.lang.String

+The endpoint or context to use for the Buildx builder, where context is the name of a context from docker context ls and endpoint is the address for Docker socket (eg.

+DOCKER_HOST value).
+By default, the current Docker configuration is used for determining the context/endpoint value.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.6.1/docs/resources/buildx_builder#endpoint BuildxBuilder#endpoint}

 ---